Relative volume of separable bipartite states: Introduction

+{\bf Remark 2}: The different simplices on the orbit $\Gamma$ are not necessarily disjoint.
+As is readily seen, the intersection is however restricted to those points of the simplex which correspond to density matrices with degenerate spectrum.
+For instance, in the case of a qutrit such points correspond precisely to the bisectors of the equilateral triangle, the $2$-simplex $\Delta_2$.
+Since such points of zero measure contribute neither to the total volume of the simplex nor to that of its separable convex subset, the fact that the simplices are not disjoint affects in no way the development leading to Eq.~(\ref{vsep}).

 The content of the paper is organized as follows.
-In Section II we present details of the two-qubit system followed by numerical Monte Carlo analysis for higher dimensional systems in Section III.
+In Section II we present details of the two-qubit system, and this is followed by numerical Monte Carlo analysis for higher dimensional systems in Section III.
 In Section IV we make a few observations on the separable volume for the qubit-qutrit system.
 Section V concludes with a comment on the volume and `effective radius' of the separable region for higher dimensional quantum systems.
-Section VI summarizes our results.
+The final Section VI summarizes our results.